buenoalvezm/Human-blood-atlas/README.md

 ## Project overview

 This repository contains the code and resources for the study *A human pan-disease blood atlas of the circulating proteome*, which presents a large-scale analysis of blood protein profiles across various diseases and longitudinal healthy cohorts aimed at understanding human health states.
-The study leverages Proximity Extension Assay (PEA) proteomics to identify proteins that vary across human development, associated to demographic variables susch as age, sex and BMI, and disease-specific and shared biomarkers.
+The study leverages Proximity Extension Assay (PEA) proteomics to identify proteins that vary across human development, associated to demographic variables such as age, sex and BMI, and disease-specific and shared biomarkers.
 An open-access **Disease Blood Resource** has been created as part of the Human Protein Atlas (www.proteinatlas.org/humanproteome/blood), enabling researchers to explore protein profiles across diseases and healthy individuals.

 ## Data description